-At the completion of the FSS grant, HC will follow the normal closeout procedures outlined in the grant agreement.
+At the completion of the FSS grant, HC will follow the normal closeout procedures outlined in the grant agreement and any applicable 24 CFR part 200 requirements.
 If HC continues to run an FSS program that serves PH and/or HCV participants, HC will continue to be eligible (subject to NOFA requirements) to apply for FSS funding.

 Current Resident Opportunities and Self-Sufficiency-Service Coordinators (ROSS-SC) program grantees will be able to finish out their current ROSS-SC grants once their housing is converted under RAD.
+On

-On March 9, 2024, the Consolidated Appropriations Act, 2024 (Public Law 118-42), extended eligibility by allowing PHAs to continue to serve (or restart service to) residents of a project with assistance converted from public housing to Rental Assistance Demonstration (RAD) Project-based Voucher (PBV) or RAD Project-based Rental Assistance (PBRA).
+March 9, 2024, the Consolidated Appropriations Act, 2024 (Public Law 118-42), extended eligibility by allowing PHAs to continue to serve (or restart service to) residents of a project with assistance converted from public housing to Rental Assistance Demonstration (RAD) Project-based Voucher (PBV) or RAD Project-based Rental Assistance (PBRA).